flatlining/blog/_drafts/compiling-the-docker-compose-binary-for-raspberry-pi.md

 ![No visible error]({{ "/assets/compiling-the-docker-compose-binary-for-raspberry-pi-compose-install-error.png" | relative_url }})

-The download was only 9kb, the binary was not expected.
-Nevertheless, the `404 Not Found` error returned when accessing [https://github.com/docker/compose/releases/download/1.25.5/docker-compose-Linux-armv7l](https://github.com/docker/compose/releases/download/1.25.5/docker-compose-Linux-armv7l).
+The download was only 9kb, it was not the expected binary, but the `404 Not Found` error returned when accesing [https://github.com/docker/compose/releases/download/1.25.5/docker-compose-Linux-armv7l](https://github.com/docker/compose/releases/download/1.25.5/docker-compose-Linux-armv7l).
 There are no [release](https://github.com/docker/compose/releases) builds for `arm` architecture.

 It's possible to install `docker-compose` using [pip](https://docs.docker.com/compose/install/#install-using-pip), but what if a pre-compiled binary is desired?